wsor4035/dev.luanti.org/content/for-creators/spawn-algorithm.md

 ---
-title: Spawn Algorithm
+title: Player Spawn Algorithm
 aliases:
 - /Spawn_Algorithm
+- /spawn-algorithm
 ---

-# Spawn Algorithm
+# Player Spawn Algorithm
-The **spawn algorithm** tries to find a suitable spawn or respawn position for players.
+The **player spawn algorithm** (or **spawn algorithm** for short) tries to find a suitable spawn or respawn position for players.
 It is run whenever a player spawns or respawns.

 This page describes how Luanti's builtin spawn algorithm works, as of **version 5.7.0**.
 Note that individual mods and games can choose to override the spawning behavior.
 The setting `static_spawn_point` can also override it.